 Mohawk is a very small village located in the state of New York.
 With a population of 2,395 people and two associated neighborhoods, Mohawk is the 542nd largest community in New York.
-Mohawk has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Mohawk has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.49% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Mohawk citizens is a little higher than the average for US cities and towns: 22.73% of adults in Mohawk have at least a bachelor's degree.
+The citizens of Mohawk are slightly better educated than the national average of 21.84% for all cities and towns, with 22.73% of adults in Mohawk having a bachelor's degree or advanced degree.

 The per capita income in Mohawk in 2022 was $32,034, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $128,136 for a family of four.
 However, Mohawk contains both very wealthy and poor people as well.